If you’re new to digital marketing, ‘attribution’ is one of those words you suddenly hear frequently.

 - ‘Paid Only’ is a variant that some use, usually as a variation of the ‘Linear Attribution’ model described above.
 In this model, credit is spread among each of the marketing channels leading up to a purchase, but only among marketing channels where the website owner carries out paid activity.
-The reason a website owner may use this is: Many use ‘marketing attribution’ as a way to decide where to place more of their marketing budget.
+The reason a website owner may use this is: Many use ‘marketing attributions’ as a way to decide where to place more of their marketing budget.
 If they are crediting sales to ‘free’ channels, that does not help them to answer the question “if I have $1000 more to spend next month, where shall I spend it?”, therefore, a ‘paid only’ attribution model recognises that free channels deliver sales, but – in the context of budget decision making – does not give any credit to them for the sales they assisted.

-Example Attribution Models Compared
+Example Ecommerce Attribution Models Compared

 Here’s a quick visual representation of the above, showing how credit would be apportioned using each of the above models, assuming the user visited first through Facebook, then Google Organic, then Email, then Direct:

-Which is the Right Model?
+Which is the Ecommerce Attribution Right Model?

 This is a question many people get hung up on.
 Some invest in complicated algorithms and services to help them answer the question, some rely on the basics from Google Analytics.
 There is no ‘one size fits all’ answer, but it is most important to: